 Switzerland also provides vocational training to its residents.
 The training aims to increase the employment rate by teaching various skills to students.

-It Is A Beautiful Country
+A Beautiful Country

 If exploring nature and historical sites is your favourite thing to do, Switzerland is the right choice for you.
 On top of that, this country has good public transport, making it convenient to go around.

-Start to talk with your local colleagues, ask them to show you around, and learn more about the local culture.
+Talk with your local colleagues, ask them to show you around, and learn more about the local culture.
 You can also join groups with the same hobbies and interests to find new Swiss friends.

 Culture Shock

-It is natural for you to experience culture shock in a new country.
+You may experience culture shock in a new country.
 Therefore, you need a supportive environment to help you to adapt.

 2. Enjoy The Four Seasons